 Move Unnecessary Furniture to the Garage

 Whenever you’re trying to accommodate a lot of people in a small space, you need to make use of every square foot.
 That means that you should move out the things that are taking up room, but not actually adding functionality to your space.
 For instance, if you absolutely adore that lounge chair, but it doesn’t add much seating, bringing it to the garage or another room in which you won’t have guests, such as your bedroom, will be your best option.
 The same is true for bulky decorations.
 You might love your collection of Christmas-themed decorative houses, but they can take up a lot of table space that you need for food or seating.
+Stack furniture and leave room for a walkway so you can easily get to what you need when fitting stuff back into your room.
+If you have no room in your garage, then use a storage unit to keep your valuables protected and safe.

 When you’re throwing a large party, you’ll need to get creative about seating and food placement.
 By repurposing the furniture that you have, you’ll have to move fewer things.
 For instance, the table that you normally keep knick-knacks or that collection of Christmas-themed houses on can become your buffet or appetizer table.